kliegr/arc/README.md

 rules <- topRules(Adult, target_rule_count = 100, init_support = 0.5, init_conf = 0.9, minlen = 1, init_maxlen = 10)
 summary(rules)
 ```
 This will return exactly 100 rules.
-These can then be passed for pruning with CBA:
+These can then be passed to CBA for pruning:
 ```R
 pruned <- prune(rules, Adult, classitems, greedy_pruning=TRUE)
 ```